 Let's be honest, your dog's whining can be the most annoying thing in the world.
 It's constantly irritating and seems like it drags on forever.
 A whining dog is almost always doing it for attention.
-In this post, we'll discuss how to stop your dog from whining for attention.
+In this post, we'll discuss why your dog is constantly whining for attention and how to stop it.

 Why is my dog whining?